Contemporary knowledge about God, Evolution, and the meaning of human life.

 Yet chakras do exist.
 One can learn to use them — and this makes the beginning of the true path of yoga: Raja Yoga and the next higher stage — Buddhi Yoga.

 I should also mention that there is a lot of different literature about chakras published by incompetent authors from different countries, and this literature has caused much harm.

 For example, there is a statement (though this is not the most harmful one) that chakras contain structures resembling lotus flowers with different numbers of petals.
 But there are no lotuses in chakras!
 They do not contain such structures at all!
 Chakras are volumes filled with bioenergies or with the consciousness of man.

 If one tries to see lotus flowers in the chakras, it is not harmful.
 By doing it, one learns to concentrate in the chakras.

 Another error is extremely harmful: a long time ago another German author wrote a book where he claimed that the chakras have to be colored with different colors: since there are seven main colors of the rainbow, seven musical notes, seven chakras — all are seven — therefore every chakra has to have a corresponding musical note and a corresponding color.
 For example, it turned out that the anahata chakra has to be green…

 And this tragic error caused a lot of harm to a very large number of people who sincerely wanted to become better and believed this false idea!

-… Let us understand that in the chakra anahata, the spiritual heart has to be born and to begin to grow.
+… Let us understand that it is in the anahata chakra that the spiritual heart has to be born and begin to grow.
 Then the spiritual heart has to transform — by its quality — to the state of the Holy Spirit and the Creator.